heroku/terraform-provider-heroku/docs/resources/app.md

 Provides a Heroku App resource.
 This can be used to create and manage applications on Heroku.

-**Always reference apps by ID (UUID) in Terraform configuration**, even though the Heroku API allows Heroku app name & ID to be interchanged as identifiers in API requests.
-Referencing apps by name will result in configuration churn (recreation of resources), because this provider always sets & expects apps to be identified by ID.
+-> **Always reference apps by ID (UUID) in Terraform configuration** Starting with v5.0 of this provider, all HCL app references are by ID.
+Read more details in [Upgrading](guides/upgrading.html).

 ## Example Usage